| |

 While

-video taping, ensure that there is a clear view of the
+video recording, ensure that there is a clear view of the

 therapist's hands at all times (avoid obstructions such as

 elbows, etc.).
-The examiner marking your video tape must be able
+The examiner marking your video recording must be able

 to see the student's work at all times, otherwise marks will be

 deducted.
-A volunteer may be required to move the video camera
+A volunteer may be required to move the video recorder

 to provide an unobstructed view and as well as a clear view of